scottasmith/php-error-handler/README.md

 The `app\Exceptions\Handler.php` needs to extend the `ScottSmith\ErrorHandler\Integrations\Laravel\Handler` class.

 By default, the reporter to be used is the `ScottSmith\ErrorHandler\Reporter\NullReporter`.
-To update the reported, simply update the published config `config\errror-handler.php`:
+To update the reported, simply update the published config `config\error-handler.php`:
 ```
     'reporter' => \ScottSmith\ErrorHandler\Reporter\LaravelBugsnagReporter::class,
 ```